linrunner/tlp-doc/introduction.rst

     Applies the TLP profile *balanced (BAT)*.

 USB device plugged in
-    Activates USB autosuspend mode for the device (if not excluded or denylisted).
+    Activates USB autosuspend for the device (if not excluded or denylisted).

 System startup (boot)
     Applies the TLP profile corresponding to the current switching mode,